Keith-Web3/Chat-application/README.md

 VITE_APP_ID = "your-app-id"
 ```
 ## Setting up Agora Credentials
-Before you can use the video calling feature of the chat application, you will need to set up an Angora app and get an app ID.
+Before you can use the video calling feature of the chat application, you will need to set up an Agora app and get an app ID.
 To do this, follow these steps:
 1. Sign up for an account on the [Agora website](https://www.agora.io/en/).
 2. Create a new app by going to the [project management tab](https://console.agora.io/projects) and clicking on the create button.
 3. Once your app is created, click on the app to access the app settings.